What to do on Jan. 1, 2019:

 - Budget for the employer share of the premium

-- Begin tracking hours and wages of all employees, including seasonal, temporary and part-time workers
+- Begin preparations for quarterly reporting, including tracking hours and wages of all employees, including seasonal, temporary and part-time workers

 Federal employers and employees, federally recognized tribes and sole-proprietors are exempt from the program, but tribes and sole-proprietors may opt in.
 If you have employees covered by a collective bargaining agreement they may have delayed participation in the program.

 This program was authorized by the Legislature in 2017, and its implementation is ongoing.
 The information below will help you get started, but please understand that rulemaking is ongoing, and we will update this page with more details as they become available.
 Sign up for our newsletter to stay up to date.

 We will host a series of live employer webinars throughout 2018.
 You can find the schedule for these webinars on our Events Page.